Next: IA-64 Function Attributes, Previous: H8/300 Function Attributes, Up: Function Attributes [Contents][Index]

 pass arguments, unless it takes a variable number of arguments.

-attribute causes the compiler to
+regparmcallOn the IA-16 target, the regparmcall attribute causes the compiler to

-pass its first few arguments to the function in the registers ax
+pass its first few arguments to the function in the registers ax,

-, instead of on the stack.
+dx, and cx, instead of on the stack.
 The called function pops

 the arguments off the stack.